absulysuly/Iraq-Events-Platformdeploy/GRANT/documentation/DEPLOYMENT_GUIDE.md

 npm run build
 ```

-This command creates a `dist` directory with optimized, static assets ready for deployment.
+This command creates a `dist` directory at the project root with optimized, static assets ready for deployment.

 ---